-- a) Taking assistance from any pool fitting (e.g., lane rope, steps, underwater hockey fittings) when fixing the rescue tube around the manikin not including the bottom of the pool. - b) Not touching the pool wall before touching the manikin. - c) Manikin handler not releasing the manikin immediately after the competitor has touched the turn wall. - d) Manikin handler pushing the manikin towards the competitor or the finish wall. - e) Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turn wall. - f) Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - g) Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5 m line. - h) Using an incorrect carrying technique as described in 3.3 Manikins. - i) Carrying the manikin face down (see 3.3 Manikins). - j) Releasing the manikin before touching the finish wall. - k) Failure to touch the finish wall. - l) Failure to complete the event as defined and described.
+- Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) when recovering the manikin - not including the bottom of the pool. - b) Not touching the pool wall before touching the manikin. - c) Manikin handler not releasing the manikin immediately after the competitor has touched the turn wall. - d) Manikin handler pushing the manikin towards the competitor or the finish wall. - e) Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turn wall. - f) Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - g) Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5 m line. - h) Using an incorrect carrying technique as described in 3.3 Manikins. - i) Releasing the manikin before touching the finish wall. - i) Failure to touch the finish wall. - k) Failure to complete the event as defined and described.